Armenia travel guide

 You can see a list of airlines banned from operating within the EU on the European Commission website.
 The list is based on random inspections on aircraft of airlines that operate flights to and from EU airports.
 The fact that an airline is not included in the list does not automatically mean that it meets the applicable safety standards.

 The FCO can’t offer advice on the safety of individual airlines.
 However, the International Air Transport Association publishes a list of registered airlines that have been audited and found to meet a number of operational safety standards and recommended practices.
 This list is not exhaustive and the absence of an airline from this list doesn’t necessarily mean that it is unsafe.

 The dispute over Nagorno-Karabakh remains unresolved.
-The British Embassy can’t provide advice or consular assistance to visitors to the Nagorno-Karabakh region.
+Consular support is not available in the Nagorno-Karabakh region.
 Although a ceasefire has been in place since May 1994, the borders between Armenia and Azerbaijan and Azerbaijani territory occupied by Armenian forces are closed.

 There are no peacekeeping forces separating the two sides.
 There are regular exchanges of sniper fire and some skirmishes.
 The border areas also contain mines and unexploded ordnance.
 Any foreigners venturing within 5km of these borders are liable to be stopped by the police or the military.

 Communication by telephone and e-mail can sometimes be difficult especially in the regions.
 Not all British mobile phones work in Armenia; check for coverage before leaving the UK if you intend to rely on it.

 Access to wifi in cafes and restaurants is spreading but not guaranteed.
 Most hotels offer a wifi service but it can be slow and sometimes unreliable.
 Make sure family and friends who expect regular contact are aware of this to avoid unnecessary worry.